nmetulev/BestFriend/README.md

 ## Setup

 1. Ensure Cortana is signed in with an MSA account.
 This can be achieved by opening Cortana once and following the sign-in process.
+2. Set the API key and botID in BestFriendService/Bot.cs
-2. Run the application normally once (eg, via F5 debug or deploy/launch).
+3. Run the application normally once (eg, via F5 debug or deploy/launch).
 This installs the voice command definitions.
-3. Close the app.
+4. Close the app.
-4. Click on the microphone icon in Cortana's search bar.
+5. Click on the microphone icon in Cortana's search bar.
-5. Say one of the supported voice commands (see below)
+6. Say one of the supported voice commands (see below)

 (Note: it may take a small amount of time for Cortana to refresh its installed voice commands.)